Allan909/planet-marz/README.md

 # planet-marz
-wilamars is zambian upcoming trap artist
+wilamars is a zambian upcoming trap artist, based in Ndola zambia his not just an artist but a song writer , producer, and cyber security analyst